salazar-luc/semana-databricks-2-0/gen/readme.md

 **Error: File not found**
 - Ensure you're in the `gen/` directory when running commands
-- Verify JSON config files exist
+- Verify JSON config files exist (run `./setup-configs.sh` if needed)

 **Error: Permission denied**
 - Check Docker is running